- How a data room can help you analyze more deals than you thought possible

 How To Keep Organized With The Help Of A Data Room

-The typical acquisition process has many moving parts, with both buyer and seller requesting, exchanging, analyzing, and appraising information at various stages of the deal.
+The typical acquisition process has many moving parts, with both buyer and seller requesting, exchanging, analyzing, and appraising information at various deal stages.
 Any tools used during this process should reflect that reality.

-Fortunately, virtual data rooms allow for you to control much of the process and see who is accessing which documents at any given time.
-As the person who sets up the data room, you have the power to control who has access to the information.
+Fortunately, virtual data rooms allow you to control much of the process and see who is accessing which documents at any given time.
+As the person who sets up the data room, you can control who can access the information.

-Different stages of the acquisition process will see different materials inputted to the data room.
-For example, pre-LOI documents might include the business’ prospectus, tax filings, earnings reports, and more.
+Different stages of the acquisition process will see different materials inputted into the data room.
+For example, pre-LOI documents might include the business prospectus, tax filings, earnings reports, and more.

 Setting Up Your Data Room

-While there are many paid options available to Acquisition Entrepreneurs, we recommend you create your data room in Google Drive or a similar online and free storage option.
+While many paid options are available to Acquisition Entrepreneurs, we recommend you create your data room in Google Drive or a similar online and free storage option.